BedirT/ACM-ICPC-Preparation/Week3/README.md

   - Questions
     - Small interview question that will make you practice this topic: [Ordered Set](https://www.interviewcake.com/question/python/find-in-ordered-set)
       - (_)Solution is as same as the normal source code_)
-    - [A bit harder](https://www.interviewcake.com/question/python/find-duplicate-optimize-for-space) _For this question Try_
+    - [A bit harder](https://www.interviewcake.com/question/python/find-duplicate-optimize-for-space) _For this question there are another ways to solve it and they are more efficient.
+But for the sake of our practice solve it with binary search_
       - [Bedir's Solution]()
       - [Nadide's Solution]()
     - [Search Insert Position](https://leetcode.com/problems/search-insert-position/)